OpenFn/docs/articles/2021-11-26-planning-for-your-next-integration.md

 - Version mappings to keep track of changes
 - Use the README to highlight rows which require further discussion

+Visit this docs [page](/documentation/design/design-quickstart#2-map-the-business-process) to learn more about how OpenFn uses BPMN data flow diagrams and mapping specifications.

 ## The test suite

 Another important piece of documentation that comes out of design and testing is